 B) You can have Amazon destroy these.
 I believe Amazon charges $.10/per item to destroy these.
 However, this prevents you from paying storage fees, and would simply come as a loss against money you had made.

 C) You can have the items shipped to a returns center and processed/sold.
-Here are a few of those services (we have not personally used these services, but have heard good things from other people – please check them out and see if they are right for you):
+Here is one of those services (we have not personally used this service, but have heard good things from other people – please check it out and see if it is right for you):

 6) Have you had international students be successful?